-Based on the location of the POI, an analysis of offshore routing constraints was the first step in submarine export cable route assessment to identify potential submarine export cable routes between the Lease Area and the POI, to assess feasibility, and to understand potentially significant challenges along each route.
+Based on the selection of a POI in the proposed Hampton Road substation in Oceanside, New York, an analysis of offshore routing constraints was the first step in submarine export cable route assessment to identify potential submarine export cable routes between the Lease Area and the POI, to assess feasibility, and to understand potentially significant challenges along each route.
 After establishing potential alternative submarine export cable routes based on the constraints analysis, alternatives were further evaluated against selection criteria based on data from geophysical and geotechnical survey results and stakeholder input (e.g., United States Coast Guard [USCG], New York Harbor Operations Committee, United States Army Corps of Engineers [USACE], National Oceanic and Atmospheric Administration's [NOAA's] National Marine Fisheries Service, and commercial fishing).
 Further route refinements were made as detailed data were acquired along the potential submarine export cable routes.